We Taste-Tested The Best Brands of Canned Tuna — Here’s Our Favorite

 - Contains 21g of protein and an average of 705mg EPA and DHA omega-3s per serving

-Safe Catch prides itself on a host of sustainable and ethical practices, in addition to hand-packing and slow cooking methods that preserve the flavor of their fish.
-Because this particular product is skipjack, the mercury levels are at 10x below the FDA limits, but like all tunas labeled “light,” the tuna is actually darker in color and offers a softer texture that is great for topping fresh salads or adding to casseroles, where a flaky consistency isn’t essential.
+Safe Catch prides itself on a host of sustainable and ethical practices, in addition to hand-packing and slow-cooking methods that preserve the flavor of its fish.
+Because this particular product is skipjack, the mercury levels are ten times below the FDA limits, but like all tunas labeled “light,” the tuna is actually darker in color and offers a softer texture that is great for topping fresh salads or adding to casseroles, where a flaky consistency isn’t essential.

 What we liked: